agustinesoto/hpc-unibe-ch.github.io/README.md

 like:

 ```
-# Install miniconda using Homebrew
+# Install miniconda using Homebrew: skip if you already installed conda
 brew install miniconda

 # Setup conda